comp129/comp55/docs/labs/67-Sequence.md

 @enduml
 ```

-The following code represents the sequence of interactions between a player,
+The following code represents a diagram similar to initializing Traffic Jam.
-game, level, and grid components when the player initiates the game, including
+It includes interactions between the Player, Game, Level, and Grid components,
-initialization and what gets returned between these components.
+such as what happens during initialization and what gets returned between them.
-(Layout structure is similar to the trafic jam made in COMP 055)

 ![Screenshot of PlantUML with the following code above.](lab67media/plantUML.png)